Orkes Conductor Glossary

 JSON Web Token (JWT)

 An open standard for securely transmitting information between two systems, often used for web-based authentication.
 The JSON web token (JWT) is stateless and self-contained, carrying all the necessary information for authentication, like the user’s claims and permissions, in a JSON format.
+In Orkes Conductor, a JSON Web Token (JWT) is used for authentication and authorization when accessing Conductor APIs and services.

 Each JWT is also signed using cryptography to ensure that a third party cannot alter its contents.
 A signed JWT can be used for client-to-server or server-to-server communication.